firebase/genkit/README.md

 ## Who should use Genkit?

 Genkit is built for developers seeking to add generative AI to their apps with Node.js or Go, and can run anywhere these runtimes are supported.
-It works with any generative model API or vector database through [plugins](#plugin-ecosystem).
+It's designed around a plugin architecture that can work with any generative model API or vector database, with many integrations [already available](#plugin-ecosystem).

 While developed by the [Firebase](https://firebase.google.com) team, Genkit can be used independently of Firebase or Google Cloud services.